WillBekerman/willbekerman.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m William Bekerman, a third-year PhD student in Statistics at the Wharton School of the University of Pennsylvania working with Prof. [Dylan Small](https://statistics.wharton.upenn.edu/profile/dsmall/).
+I’m William Bekerman, a third-year PhD student in Statistics at the Wharton School of the University of Pennsylvania, where I'm fortunate to be advised by Prof. [Dylan Small](https://statistics.wharton.upenn.edu/profile/dsmall/).

 My research interests include causal inference, the design and analysis of observational studies, and applications to areas such as health and public policy.
 My work is supported by the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org/).